ocean-tracking-network/otn_field_reporting_standards/_episodes/01-metadata.md

     - "How do I report to the OTN Database?"
     - "Why should I report my data?"
     - "How do I receive my detection matches?"
+keypoints:
+    - "Metadata templates are used to report records"
+    - "OTN matches data and metadata across numerous geographic areas"
+    - "Detection extracts are returned to researchers after data pushes"
 ---
 ## Reporting Data to an OTN Node